Flying abroad from EGLM is both easy and pleasant PROVIDED you comply

-They are simple and become easier with practice.
+They are simple and become easy with practice.

-A full list of all sites, forms and email addresses required are provided throughout this information.
+A full list of all sites, forms, email addresses is provided throughout

-- FOR return to the UK you must file the GAR at least 4 HOURS before return.
+FOR return to the UK you must file the GAR at least 4 HOURS before

 YOU SHOULD :